MooersLab/colabpymolpysnips/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Mooerslab/colabpymolpysnips/blob/master/colabIncentivePyMOLpySnip03.ipynb)

-See the first cell in the notebook for install instructions.
+See the first cell in the notebook for the installation instructions.

 The `installPyMOL` snippet will install PyMOL in one click of a button.
-The install process takes 5-10 minutes. so be patient.
+The install process takes 5-10 minutes, so be patient.
 A progress bar monitors the installation.

-Pre-requisite: a Google Drive account.
+Pre-requisites: you need a Google Drive with some unused disk space.
+Google drive access comes with each gmail account.

 ### Step 1: Click on the above Colab link